-The 2008 Annual Meeting of Stockholders of CompX International Inc. will be held on Wednesday, May 28, 2008, at 10:00 a.m., local time, at our corporate offices at Three Lincoln Centre, 5430 LBJ Freeway, Suite 1700, Dallas, Texas, for the following purposes:
+The 2009 Annual Meeting of Stockholders of CompX International Inc. will be held on Wednesday, May 27, 2009, at 10:00 a.m., local time, at our corporate offices at Three Lincoln Centre, 5430 LBJ Freeway, Suite 1700, Dallas, Texas, for the following purposes:

-- (1) to elect seven directors to serve until the 2009 Annual Meeting of Stockholders; and - (2) to transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- (1) to elect the seven director nominees named in the proxy statement to serve until the 2010 Annual Meeting of Stockholders; and - (2) to transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

-The close of business on March 31, 2008 has been set as the record date for the meeting.
+The close of business on March 31, 2009 has been set as the record date for the meeting.
 Only holders of our class A and class B common stock at the close of business on the record date are entitled to notice of, and to vote at, the meeting.
 A complete list of stockholders entitled to vote at the meeting will be available for examination during normal business hours by any of our stockholders, for purposes related to the meeting, for a period of ten days prior to the meeting at our corporate offices.

 You are cordially invited to attend the meeting.
-Whether or not you plan to attend the meeting, please complete, date and sign the accompanying proxy card or voting instruction form and return it promptly in the enclosed envelope.
-If you choose, you may still vote in person at the meeting even though you previously submitted your proxy card.
+Whether or not you plan to attend the meeting, please cast your vote as instructed on the enclosed proxy card or voting instruction form as promptly as possible to ensure that your shares are represented and voted in accordance with your wishes.
+If you choose, you may still vote in person at the meeting even though you previously cast your vote.